 Applicants must be:

-The countable asset limit is $2,000.
 However, many resources are exempt, such as one’s home, provided it is lived in by the applicant, the applicant intends to return to the home, or their spouse lives in it.
-In addition, the value of the home cannot be greater than $585,000.
+In addition, the equity value of the home cannot be greater than $688,000.
 Other exemptions include life insurance policies, given the total face value is not greater than $1,500, irrevocable funeral trusts, one motor vehicle, and household furnishings.

 Alternatively, Medicaid planners can guide families whose seniors are over the Medicaid income and asset limits.
 They do so by re-allocating funds to irrevocable funeral trusts, Medicaid compliant annuities, and other Medicaid exempt vehicles.
 Learn more about this option here.